Catsup

 and a contribution of 0.25% on outstanding retail

 balances on the PDSA card every quarter.
-Please

 consider transferring to a PDSA credit card.